jackkolb/ThreeCups/README.md

 # ThreeCups
-a robot that solves the classic "three cup shuffle" game!
+A robot that solves the classic "three cup shuffle" game!

 This is the source code for my team's CutieHack hackathon project.
 It is raw, a little buggy, likely unoptimized, yet works!